micro-nova/AmpliPi/README.md

 ## Features

-AmpliPi can play many different types of digital streaming inputs.
+AmpliPro can play many different types of digital streaming inputs.
 Most of the streaming services supported can be played as independent digital streams on all four sources at once; check out the **Multiple?** heading.
 Below is the current status of our digital stream integrations.

 Most of these digital streaming services are provided by other open-source projects; check out the **Provided By** heading.